Channel Islands High School: Athletics

 Channel Islands High School athletic teams are nicknamed the Raiders, and the mascot is Raider Sam.
-The school is a charter member of the Pacific View League, a conference within the CIF Southern Section (CIF-SS) that was established in 1998.
+The school is a charter member of the Citrus Coast League, a conference within the CIF Southern Section (CIF-SS) that was established in 1998.
 The school's main rival is nearby Hueneme High School.

 The first CIHS team to earn a CIF-SS championship was the boys' cross country team in 1967, in only the school's second year in existence.
 This was followed by the baseball team's 1969 section title.

 The Raiders boys' basketball team won back-to-back CIF-SS titles in 1977 and 1978.

 The Channel Islands boys' soccer team won a CIF-SS championship in 2020, the school's first section title in any team sport since the 1978 boys' basketball team championship.